The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

-What Is A Credit Card Network Anyway?
+What Is A Credit Card Company?

-If you’re familiar with the franchise business model, then you already have a fairly intuitive understanding of what credit card networks do.
-In this analogy, Visa and Mastercards are like franchisors, the banks that issue the cards are franchisees, and the consumers who use the cards are the customers.
+In this analogy, Visa and Mastercards are like franchisors; the banks that issue the cards are franchisees, and the consumers who use the cards are the customers.
 Following this analogy, American Express and Discover would be like franchisor-owned stores that work with customers directly.

 In the franchise model, both the franchisor and the franchisee enter into a long contract setting out a complex set of rules for the franchisee to follow; the same goes for card networks and issuing banks.
 The franchisor changes these rules from time to time and enforces them, just as card networks change and enforce guidelines.
 The franchisors also have other obligations, such as marketing their service to the general public –that’s why they are better known to the general public than the franchisees.
 You know there’s a McDonald’s in your town, but you probably don’t know or care who’s running it.
 Likewise, you know you have a Mastercard, and that’s the most pertinent piece of information; the issuing bank may seem irrelevant.

-Of course, real-life is far more complex, and this analogy doesn’t cover a lot of what the card networks do.
+Of course, real life is far more complex, and this analogy doesn’t cover a lot of what the card networks do.
 But, hopefully, it gives you a quick, general framework to go back to if you get overwhelmed.
 For a more detailed explanation of what a card network does, read on to find out.

 There are a lot of players in the credit card processing business, and each player occupies a unique spot in the overall business model.
 Here are the major players: